AndreiaCanadas/pinocchio-escrow/README.md

 # Pinocchio Escrow
 ---
 This is a Solana smart-contract implementing a trustless token swap (escrow), built with Pinocchio library.
+The IDL is generated using Shank macros.

 ## What is it?
 The Pinocchio Escrow is a Solana program that allows two parties to exchange SPL tokens trustlessly.
 A `maker` initiates the deal by depositing a given amount of `token_a` into a vault and specifying how much `token_b` they want in return.
 Any `taker` can then fulfil the deal atomically.
 If no taker steps in, the maker can cancel at any time and reclaim their tokens.